iron-fish/ironfish/tools/Docker.md

 There are 2 docker-compose files:

- 1. `docker-compose.yml` - Intended for users who wish to start a node, pool, and miner using Docker and latest version of Docker Compose.
+ 1. `docker-compose.yml` - Intended for users who wish to start a node, pool, and miner using Docker and newer versions of Docker Compose.
- 2. `docker-compose.legacy.yml` - Intended for users who wish to start a node, pool (optional), and miner (optional) using Docker and older versions of Docker Compose.
+ 2. `docker-compose.legacy.yml` - Intended for users who wish to start a node, pool, and miner using Docker and older versions of Docker Compose.
  3. `docker-compose.dev.yml` - Intended for developers who wish to run two (or more) nodes with a miner on a new network.

 ## Production config